Volunteer in Kenya – Most affordable volunteer programs with IKPVA!!

 Main Cities of Kenya: Nairobi, Mombasa and Kisuma on the shores of Lake Victoria

 The main part of the population gathers around 3 cities: the capital Nairobi, on the eastern edge of the Rift Valley, Mombasa on the coast, and Kisumu on the shores of Lake Victoria.
-You will therefore have the opportunity to discover a very diverse country, not only geographically but culturally speaking as well.
+During your stay as a volunteer in Kenya, you will also have the opportunity to discover a very diverse country, not only geographically but culturally speaking as well.

 Massai in Kenya